pivotal-cf/bookbinder/README.md

 ## CI

-### Bookbinder Gem Unit Tests
-Bookbinder has a [CI on Travis](https://travis-ci.org/pivotal-cf/docs-bookbinder) that runs all its unit tests.

 ### CI for Books

 Part of what makes bookbinder awesome is that it can drive a continuous integration process for your book, using Jenkins.